JanProvaznik/Explain/README.md

 3. link it to google sheets
 4. download the Gsheet as csv
 5. use the `sanitize.py` script to sanitize the input `python3 sanitize.py translate.json /path/to/exported.csv /path/to/sanitized.csv`
-6. partition to subgroups of 9/15/21/27 people and put them into their own .csv files, you can add fake people who want to have explained everything if the subgroups don't add up.
+6. partition to subgroups whose counts of people are divisible by three and put them into their own .csv files, you can add fake people who want to have explained everything if the subgroups don't add up.
-7. run `swipl explain.pl` and then inside `swipl` run `explain("input.csv","output.csv",Rows).`
+7. run `swipl explain.pl` and then inside `swipl` run `explain("input.csv","output.csv",NumberOfRounds,Rows).`
 8. Rounds are outputted to the output.csv file!
 If you don't like the current output, you can explore more options with `;`.

 ## Documentation

-The main predicates are `explain(+InPath,+OutPath,-Output)`  which loads csv from *InPath*, dynamically establishes relations based on its content, generates solutions using `roundsN`,where *N* is 9\/15\/21\/27, and writes the current solution to *OutPath*.
+The main predicates are `explain(+InPath,+OutPath,+NumberOfRounds,-Output)`  which loads csv from *InPath*, dynamically establishes relations based on its contents, generates solutions using `roundsN`, and writes the current solution to *OutPath*.

-The `rounds9(+CE,+WE,?Rounds)` predicate generates a list of 3 rounds for 9 people using the *clpfd* library integer constraints.
+The `roundsN(+N,+K,+CE,+WE,?Rounds)` predicate generates a list of *N* rounds for *K* people using the *clpfd* library integer constraints.
 It uses first-fail heuristic in the `labeling([ff],Vs]` predicate and global constraints: `all_distinct(Vs)` and `tuples_in`.
 The other roundsN work analogically.

 Other code is mainly used for converting input into integers and then back to strings for the output.

-If there the number of people is unsupported the program halts with a message.
+The program supports all numbers of people, that are divisible by 3, but works best between 9-27.

 ## Development journal
 - March